CodePartnersMD/MD301-guide/curriculum/07-apis-continued/LAB.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 -->
 ```

+## Submission Instructions

+- Complete your Feature Tasks for the day (below)
+- Create a Pull Request (PR) back to the `master` branch of your repository
+- On Canvas, submit a link to your PR and a link to your deployed application on Heroku.
+Add a comment in your Canvas assignment which includes the following:
+  - A question within the context of today's lab assignment
+  - An observation about the lab assignment, or related 'Ah-hah!' moment
+  - How long you spent working on this assignment